- Coaches Risk Management

 -Certificate of Completion of Concussion Training from the NFHS course or Pupil Activity Permit issued by the Ohio Department of Education

-OYSAN mandates that all Referees and Officials complete the above NFHS course.
-Refereess should have a copy of their certificate on them at all time for proof of compliance.
+Ohio North requires that all Referees and Officials comply with concussion training requirement of the Return to Play Law and recommends the above NFHS course.
+Referees should have a copy of their certificate on them at all time for proof of compliance.
 Referees should be able to send a copy of their certificate to referee assignors and to the league upon requesting this information at any time.
-Moreso, referee assignors shall not assign any referee to an OYSAN-sanctioned game or event without proof from the referee of thier compliance to the concussion education.
+More so, referee assignors shall not assign any referee to an Ohio North-sanctioned game or event without proof from the referee of their compliance to the concussion education.

 Referees are required to notify the proper tournament or league officials for players removed from games for possible concussions as follows: 1) at Ohio North sanctioned tournament games, referees are to keep passes of players removed from games for possible concussions and turn those passes into the proper authorized personnel, to be held until the end of the tournament or until signed written medical authorization forms clearing the players have been received; 2) at league games, referees are to keep passes of players removed from games for possible concussions and return the player passes at the completion of the games; and 3) at recreational games, referees are to notify the proper tournament or league authorities of players removed from games for possible concussions.

 • Contact Us • 6650 W. Snowville, Suite Y • Brecksville • Ohio • 44141 •